Edward Irham Cole: Biography

-Later Years
+Later years

 Cole's company was still touring in the 1930s as 'Cole's Varieties', run by his son-in-law, Bill Ayr.

 Cole and his wife ran a small factory at Marrickville in Sydney which manufactured cowboy outfits for small children.

 Personal life

+Edward Cole married Ada Dale (1857-1895) in 1884 at Adelaide, South Australia.
+Edward and Ada had seven (7) children: Mabel, Ethel, Isabella (Belle), Francis (Frank), Ada, Rose, and Myrtle.
+Ada died while giving birth to Myrtle.

-Cole married his leading lady, Vene Linden (real name Lavinia Catherine) (1877 - 1948).
-They had several children: Frank, Roy, Mabel, Belle, Rose and Myrtle.
+In 1905, Edward Cole married his leading lady, Vene Linden (real name Lavinia Catherine) (1877 - 1948).

-Roy predeceased them.
 Mabel married Cole's leading man, Bill Ayr.
 They had three children, Ned, Tom and Millie.

 In later years, Millie and Ned Ayr would be actors for the company while Tom Ayr handled most of the managerial duties of Cole's Varieties.

-In 1931, Cole's wife engaged in a court case against her sister for ownership of their father's cottage.
+In 1931, Edward Cole's wife engaged in a court case against her sister for ownership of their father's cottage.

-Cole died on 1 July 1942.
+Edward Cole died on 1 July 1942.
 His wife died on 8 November 1948, aged 71, survived by their children Frank, Belle, Mabel, Rose and Myrtle; a son, Roy, had predeceased her.